gabebravo/acoustic-content-app/README.md

-This project is in production at [Acoustic Content](http://workout-auth-app.s3-website.us-east-2.amazonaws.com/auth)
+This project is in production at [Acoustic Content](http://acoustic-content-app.s3-website.us-east-2.amazonaws.com/) deployed via an AWS S3 bucket as static files from a bundled React SPA

 ## Acoustic Frontend App